Azure-Samples/azd-template-artifacts/docs/development-guidelines/operational-guidelines.md

 ## Case scenarios and specification

-Before the team starts coding, make sure to have designed scenarios, use-cases and specification, answering this questions
+Before the team starts coding, make sure to have designed scenarios, use-cases and specification, answering thes questions

 - What services, tools and products are we showcasing?
 - What are our technical requirements?